Pre-Conference Workshop M3

 Swedish Association for Distance Education and ICDE, Sweden

-Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Association for E-Competence (REK).
+Prof Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Organization for E-Competence (REK).
 She is the founder and owner of Ossiannilsson Quality in Open Online Learning (QOOL) Consultancy.
-Ossiannilsson is a senioer consultant at Mentorix, Denmark.

 Special Recently Research Projects, and Activities on Quality Work in OOFAT, Including References

 The International Council for Open and Distance Education (ICDE)

 The ICDE research study on Quality Models in Online, Open Education Around the Globe: State of the art and recommendations.
 The study was on behalf of ICDE and Coordinated by EADTU.
 Ossiannilsson was the research leader for the study team comprised of K Williams, A Camilleri and M Brown

 Ossiannilsson, E. (2017).
 ICDE Insight research report on blended learning.
 State of the nation.
 Oslo: ICDE.

 Quality Reviewer on Behalf of ICDE for University Terbuka, Indonesia